Colossus of Rhodes Worksheet & Fun Facts for Kids

 Uncover the majesty of one of the ancient world’s most awe-inspiring statues with this free Colossus of Rhodes worksheet.

-With this free geography worksheet, you will embark on a journey to explore the legendary Colossus of Rhodes, situated in ancient Rhodes (modern-day Greece).
+With this free geography printable, you will embark on a journey to explore the legendary Colossus of Rhodes, situated in ancient Rhodes (modern-day Greece).
 This colossal statue, dedicated to the sun god Helios, stood as a symbol of power and resilience.

 Through this worksheet, you will discover intriguing facts about the history, design, and cultural significance of the Colossus of Rhodes.
 From its towering height to its intricate construction, each aspect of this ancient wonder showcases the skill and craftsmanship of the Hellenistic period.